Lexi-Lu02/FIT5225_A3/birdtag-system/birdtag-system-6.6.3/birdnetanalyzer_lambda/lambda_container_build/README.md

 - The container image is large due to the BirdNET model and dependencies.
 - Ensure your Lambda function has sufficient memory and timeout.
 - If you see errors about missing libraries (e.g., `libGL.so.1`), add `RUN yum install -y mesa-libGL` to your Dockerfile.
+- The Dockerfile must COPY the BirdNET-Analyzer-model-V2.4/ directory into the image for the model to be available at runtime.
 - For best cold start performance, consider using provisioned concurrency.
 - For local testing, use `test.py` and set `LOCAL_TEST=1` in your environment variables.